 \section{Experiments}

 We evaluate our framework on three models and seven datasets, including synthetic and real-world data.
-The six real-world benchmarks in the domains of energy, traffic, economics, weather, and disease, similar to \citet{wu_autoformer_2021}.
+The six real-world benchmarks consider the domains of energy, traffic, economics, weather, and disease, similar to \citet{wu_autoformer_2021}.
 These datasets are multivariate, and the task is to predict the future values of all variates.
 For example, the electricity dataset consists of hourly measurements of the electricity consumption of 321 customers from 2012 to 2014.
 For more information on the datasets, we refer the reader to Appendix \ref{app: datasets}.
 We apply the experiments to the Vanilla Transformer, Autoformer and FEDformer.
 First, we train a simple AR model on the same data, so that its outputs can be used to align the representations of the bottleneck.
 Then, we train the transformers with and without bottleneck, using different configurations for the bottleneck.